dwyl/learn-tdd/README.md

 ```
 The _**Arthur Andersen Approach**_ gets results in the *short run* ...

-But its arguably *more work* than simply *solving* the problem.
+But it's arguably *more work* than simply *solving* the problem.
-Let's do that instead.
+So let's do that instead.

 # Try It Yourself (_before looking at the solution_!)

 > Try to create your own `getChange` method that passes the three tests
 > _before_ you look at the solution...

-to re-cap these are our three tests:
+To re-cap, these are our three tests:
 ```js
 test('getChange(1,1) should equal [] - an empty array', function(assert) {
   var result = getChange(1, 1); //no change/coins just an empty array